Contestations in Contemporary Southeast Asia

 Democratic Recession, Autocratization, and Democratic Backlash in Southeast Asia

 This book presents a new organizing framework for studying democratic recession and autocratization in Southeast Asia.
-By introducing a new concept, “democratic backlash,” the book details how democratic recession inevitably provokes resistance that often forms the nucleus of new democratic movements, and in doing so argue that it is important to identify these reverse trends that may eventually become dominant.
+By introducing a new concept, “democratic backlash,” the book details how democratic recession inevitably provokes resistance that often forms the nucleus of new democratic movements, and in doing so, argues that it is important to identify these reverse trends that may eventually become dominant.

 The book contributes to current literature which thus far has sought to understand the causes and consequences of the decline in democracy around the world.
 Previous literature has focused primarily on advanced democracies, or alternatively, on large scale quantitative comparison.
 As such, this book helps fill a research gap with its focus on Southeast Asia, employing a comparative case study approach.